sf105/sttp-book/_chapters/structural-based-testing.md

 We will cover the following coverage criteria:

-- Line coverage
+- Line coverage (and statement coverage)
 - Block coverage
-- Branch coverage
+- Branch/Decision coverage
-- Condition coverage
+- Condition (Basic and Condition+Branch) coverage
 - Path coverage
-- MC/DC
+- MC/DC coverage

 TODO: explain how we use these criteria to guide our testing in general terms